 Electric shocks can be another danger.
 Local Thai plugs and sockets are rarely earthed, so exercise precaution when using electric appliances outside of your hotel.
 This is also the case for many lightbox signs outside shops and restaurants; keep a close eye on children, who may get a nasty shock if they touch the metal poles on which they stand.

-One final potential hazard is swimming pools: shallow children’s areas may not have sufficient barriers to the deep pool, or if they do, these barriers may not meet western safety standards.
+One final potential hazard is swimming pools: shallow children’s areas may not have sufficient barriers to the deep pool, or if they do, these barriers may not meet western safety standards with regard to limbs or head getting trapped between the bars.
 Please make sure you supervise your children in the pool at all times.